Auckland Island

-Auckland Island (Mauka Huka) is the main island of the eponymous uninhabited archipelago in the Pacific Ocean.
+Auckland Island (Mauka Huka) is the main island of the eponymous uninhabited archipelago in the South Pacific Ocean.
 It is part of the New Zealand subantarctic area.
 It is inscribed in the UNESCO World Heritage list together with the other New Zealand Subantarctic Islands in the region.

 Geography

 The island has a land area of about 442.5 km2, and is 42 km long.
 It was formed 25 to 10 million years ago from a huge volcanic pile which formed two domes – one centred around Carnley Harbour in the south and another (the Ross Dome) around Disappointment Island to the west.
 The island is made of volcanic scoria, blanketed in over 2m of peat.
 It is notable for its steep cliffs and rugged terrain, which rises to over 600 m.
 Prominent peaks include Cavern Peak, at 659 m; Mount Raynal, at 635 m; Mount D'Urville, at 630 m; Mount Easton, at 610 m; and the Tower of Babel, at 550 m.